razor-network/oracle-node/README.md

 $ ./razor addJobToCollection --address 0x5a0b54d5dc17e0aadc383d2db43b0a0d3e029c4c --collectionId 6 --jobId 7
 ```

-#### Modify Asset Status
+### Modify Asset Status
-The admin can modify the active status of an asset using the `modifyAssetStatus` command.
+Modify the active status of an asset using the `modifyAssetStatus` command.

+_Note: This command is restricted to "Admin Role"_

 ```
 $ ./razor modifyAssetStatus --assetId <assetId> --address <address> --status=<true_or_false>